microsoft/FluidFramework/docs/content/docs/deep/componets.md

 If the same data (same schema) needs to be handled differently in different parts of the application, that logic (anything which differs) should be separate from the schema.
 Anything which is always the same however can be included as methods or additional state declared as part of the schema class if this is helpful.
-While the entire tre is branched, creating a branch can be done from just a subtree, so as long as the rest of the tree isn't modified, its indistinguishable from just branching the specific subtree.
+While the entire tree is branched, creating a branch can be done from just a subtree, so as long as the rest of the tree isn't modified, its indistinguishable from just branching the specific subtree.

 Tree provides its own branching feature, allowing additional local alternative views with buffered speculative edits.
 This does not however provide any way to branch other DDSes the tree references via handles, so everything which needs to be branched this way should be kept in the same tree.